 Everyone talks about how easy WordPress is.
 That is basically bull.
 It does too much to be that easy.
 The web isn’t that simple anymore.
 And now we have all of these annoying bad guys who take up a lot of resources on websites just because they weren’t raised right and can’t put their otherwise impressive skills to good use.

 But false advertising aside, WordPress is learnable.
 You can do it.
 Even if you have a lot of other things to do; and chances are you do or you wouldn’t need a website, right?
 Yeah, see, that’s the part the “WordPress is easy” crowd doesn’t get.
 Because they do WP all day long so it’s easy for them.

 And, back to reason #1, you can find people who will do all the stuff you don’t have time or inclination to do yourself.
 That makes it easy.

 This is a screenshot of the editor where you add your content.
 Not too bad, huh?

 You can focus on your content

 It doesn’t matter if you have items in your eCommerce shop, online courses behind a paywall, or descriptions of the professional services you offer or the charitable work you do.
 Whatever your site’s content, that is where your focus needs to be.
-That’s the part that is most difficult to hire out.
 Content is also what will make your website a success.

 If you love all the techie details, you can do it all.
 If you don’t have that kind of time, find someone to hire or contract with who will do whatever you don’t want to.
 And sure, we do that.

 The way WP is built, it really handles separation of content (text, pictures, that stuff) and appearance and mechanics all nicely separate.
-It also handles multiple users with different permissions separately.
-Those two broad features combine control who can do what and when.
+It also handles multiple users with different permissions.
+Those two broad features combine to control who can do what and when.
 And that means, control over who can goof up what.
 That’s excellent.

 Takeway: If you want to ignore the all the techie stuff, you can.
 And you won’t break your site.